Xunius/gplot/docs/basic.rst

     gplot.plot2(var, iso, ax, xarray=lons, yarray=lats)
     figure.show()

-And the 2nd example can achieved using:
+And the 2nd example can be achieved using:

 ::